-Example The National Law Regulation requires records relating to a recommendation made to the National Regulator to be kept for a period of seven years.
+Example The National Law Regulation requires records relating to a recommendation made to the National Regulator to be kept for a period of seven years beginning on the day the recommendation is made.

 2.6 Transparency

 The survey process must be reviewable and auditable by the National Regulator and other parties to facilitate confidence that the objectives of the National Law and this manual are being achieved.